InteractiveAdvertisingBureau/iabtcf-es/modules/cmpapi/README.md

 ## Custom Commands
 `CmpApi` has an optional parameter to pass in your map of custom commands.
 CmpApi will not perform any validation on custom commands.
 The CMP is responsible for handling validations and errors.
-Custom function signatures must have parameters at least a callback and any additonal params will be passed to the custom command.
+Custom function signatures must have a callback and may define additonal params that will be passed from the calling script.

 ### Example
 ````javascript